lbnl-science-it/OOD_training_Feb2023/OOD_trainining_7Feb.md

 Your request to create project pc_test has been processed, and the project has been set up on the cluster.

-You may manage your project at  https://mybrc.brc.berkeley.edu/project/<project_number>/
+You may manage your project at  https://mylrc.lbl.gov/project/<project_number>/

-If you have any questions, contact us at {{ hpcshelp@lbl.gov }}.
+If you have any questions, contact us at hpcshelp@lbl.gov.

 Thank you,
 MyLRC User Portal team